-Samsung is another brand keen to keep things simple – its Ti zen OS clearly owes much to LG’s web OS interface, in so much as it consists of icons, apps and shortcuts all accessible via icons held a horizontal strip across the bottom of the screen.
+Samsung is another brand keen to keep things simple – it’s Ti zen OS clearly owes much to LG’s web OS interface, in so much as it consists of icons, apps, and shortcuts all accessible via icons held a horizontal stripe across the bottom of the screen.
 A dynamically changing ‘Recent’ box in the far-left corner cycles between recently used apps and TV channels.

 But it’s not overly intelligent as it stands right now, but that could change in the future when Samsung integrates its TV AI into Ti zen.

 For now, we like the fact that on-screen icons can be changed: a sense of identity is welcome when it comes to some AV inputs and key apps you use every day.
 The OS cuts down on clutter, although this sometimes works against navigation – there are plenty of occasions when it’s necessary to go hunting for a specific app.
 Thankfully that’s made easier by a Smart Hub multimedia page that divvies up content from apps and from your own USB sticks/home network.

 On 2020 TVs like the Q80T QLED, you’ll find that the launcher bar is smaller than before, meaning more apps can fit onscreen at one time – while a new Mobile Multi-View feature enables you to watch on both your TV and smartphone simultaneously while casting.

 You’ll find Ti zen on all QLED TVs, and most Samsung 4K TVs.
 Higher-end models

 Best smart TV with Roku TV (TCL 6-Series)